TaleirOfDeynai/wip-ai-dungeon-mods/README.md

   * For instance, my test scenario started you in a city, but the scenario was intended to get you spelunking in some tunnels to battle the big-bad.  `$State` entries that detect when the city is mentioned sprinkled information about the tunnels so the AI would gravitate in that direction.

 It has the following rules:
-* Can have at most one tag.
+* Can have at most one topic.
 * Requires at least one matcher of any type.
 * Only **two** of these entries can be selected at a time, favoring entries associated closest to the most recent actions.
   * This is to help keep `$State` entries from dominating the context, as they have _very_ heavy selection weighting.
-* When matching an action, it only searches the previous two actions for related tags, meaning the mention must be very close in context to be associated.
+* When matching an action, it only searches the previous two actions for related topics, meaning the mention must be very close in context to be associated.

 Examples:
 _Informing the AI about a character's state._